wolf-adam-eily/rnaseq_for_model_plant/README.md

 5  4 11 (interacts with) 26
 6  5 10 (interacts with) 28</strong></pre>

-We see that all of the information has been stored in the second column and the first column is simply an index.
+We see that all of the  Information has been stored in the second column and the first column is simply an index.
 Let's keep only the second column:

 <pre style="color: silver; background: black;">> interaction_list=interaction_list[,2]
 interaction_list